sermuns/schemgo/docs/src/index.md

 <h1>Documentation for <code>schemgo</code></h1>
 </div>

+!!! note
+    This tool is under active development and is not currently in a usable state.
+Stay tuned!

 This website is a reference for how to use the tool, and contains many [examples and common use cases](examples.md).
 It also lists out all the functionality and a [gallery of components available](components.md).

 Maybe you just want to [install the tool](installation.md)?